MicrosoftDocs/semantic-kernel-docs/semantic-kernel/create-plugins/out-of-the-box-plugins.md

 ### Take the next step

-Running the app samples will give you the quickest sense of what you can do with SK.
+Running the app samples will give you the quickest sense of what you can do with Semantic Kernel.

 > [!div class="nextstepaction"]
 > [Run the app samples](/semantic-kernel/samples)